-In the previous post, 5 romantic outings were listed in the spirit of a 5–year relationship anniversary.
-My partner & I wanted to dine somewhere new to commemorate the occasion, somewhere that we thought might be able to make that list, and ultimately decided on Nirvanna Indian Fusion Cuisine.
+In a previous post, 5 romantic outings were listed .
+My partner & I wanted to dine somewhere new to commemorate the occasion, somewhere that we thought might be able to make that list, and ultimately decided on Nirvanna Indian Restaurant.

 Nirvana is described as a place of perfect peace and happiness.
 In Hinduism and Buddhism, it is the highest state of enlightenment that someone can attain, where a person’s individual desires and suffering go away.